ekmwest/ekmwest-site/src/posts/short-thoughts-2019.md

 You can't wake someone who's pretending to be asleep.

 Creativity comes from friction, limitations, and troubles.
-What would you create if there were no needs and no problems?
+What would you create if there were no needs or problems?

 Telling others to wake up doesn't mean you're not sleeping.